-I hold a PhD in Anthropology from Northwestern University and an MSc in Global Health from Duke University.
-I recently completed a postdoctoral fellowship in the THRiVE Discovery Lab at the University of Manitoba.
-I have conducted field-based research with communities in South Africa, Madagascar, Mexico, and the USA.
+Dr. Manus is an Assistant Professor at UTSA.
+She holds a PhD in Anthropology from Northwestern University and an MSc in Global Health from Duke University.
+She was a postdoctoral fellow in the THRiVE Discovery Lab at the University of Manitoba.
+She has conducted field-based research with communities in South Africa, Madagascar, Mexico, and the USA.

 Let’s get in touch!